 - Blended Modelling

 - Real-Time Collaboration

 - Model Non-Conformance

 - Contextual Integration

 - Model Life-Cycle Management, with sub-categories:

 - Version control (Non-Real-Time Collaboration)

-- Persistence
+- o Persistence

 - (Automated) (Co-)Evolution

-- o Access control
+- Access control

-In this second version, progressed insights in the BUMBLE project led to a slightly different categorization that especially helps in further structuring the common technical requirements.
+In the second version, progressed insights in the BUMBLE project led to a slightly different categorization that especially helps in further structuring the common technical requirements.
 These new categories are called BUMBLE Technology Bricks, and - as the term suggests - they span the space of partial solutions that are being developed in the BUMBLE project.
+This categorization along these bricks has been kept in this version as well.